tpm2-software/tpm2-pkcs11/docs/SSH.md

 # Step 3 - Generating the SSH key public portion

-The next step will use `ssh-keygen` comand to generate the public portion of an ssh key.
+The next step will use `ssh-keygen` command to generate the public portion of an ssh key.
 The command is slightly complicated as we use tee to redirect the output to both a file called `my.pub` and to *stdout* for viewing.

 Note: You may need to update the path to the tpm2-pkcs11 shared object below.